ichitrang/NoTicket/README.md

 # NoTicket
 A smart platform to help last-minute train ticket seekers connect with those looking to cancel their bookings — enabling secure, verified, and seamless ownership transfers.

-# 🚆 TrainConnect - Smart Last-Minute Ticket Transfer Platform
+# 🚆 NoTicket - Smart Last-Minute Ticket Transfer Platform

-TrainConnect is a full-stack platform built to help people who need train tickets at the last moment connect with those who are planning to cancel theirs.
+NoTicket is a full-stack platform built to help people who need train tickets at the last moment connect with those who are planning to cancel theirs.
 Through a secure and user-verified system, ownership of train tickets can be transferred with ease, saving time, money, and stress for both parties.

 ---